-The OASW School Social Work Advisory Group is pleased to announce that the 33rd School Social Work Symposium will be taking place virtually on November 12, 2020.
-Mark your calendars for this one of a kind, exceptional event for School Social Workers, educators, allied professionals and senior leaders in education, alike!
+The 33rd School Social Work Symposium took place virtually on November 12, 2020.
+This one of a kind, exceptional event included School Social Workers, educators, allied professionals and senior leaders in education.

-This year’s theme is “Courageous Conversations About Anti-Black Racism” and we are thrilled to welcome Kike Ojo-Thompson, founder and principal consultant of the Kojo Institute for our keynote address.
+The theme was “Courageous Conversations About Anti-Black Racism” and we were thrilled to welcome Kike Ojo-Thompson, founder and principal consultant of the Kojo Institute for the keynote address.

 An award-winning expert on equity, inclusion and diversity, Kike specializes in developing, facilitating and implementing innovative solutions for creating equity at an institutional level.
 A dynamic speaker and educator who artfully balances tact and honesty, Kike has over 20 years of experience leading engaging and effective workshops, lectures, mediations, and trainings for a broad range of organizations eager to create equitable outcomes for their staff and clients.

 In addition to her equity work with Kojo Institute, Kike is a member of the Ontario Human Rights Community Advisory Committee, was formerly the senior facilitator for the province’s carding review team, and formerly project lead for One Vision One Voice, a first-of-its-kind initiative tasked with addressing anti-Black racism in the child welfare system.